MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

    Notice that some of these private methods use the Selection type.

-6. Define the circle and text elements to the *constructor* method.
+6. Define the circle and text elements in the *constructor* method.
 This method is called when the visual is instantiated.
-The D3 Scalable Vector Graphics (SVG) enable creating three shapes: a circle, and two text elements.:
+The D3 Scalable Vector Graphics (SVG) enable creating three shapes: a circle, and two text elements:

     ```typescript
     constructor(options: VisualConstructorOptions) {